 Designed to provide an entry into musical theatre training, this programme offers the opportunity to develop and build on your performance skills, discover more about musical theatre, and explore possibilities for your personal, artistic and professional development.

-Please note, this course was previously called Independent Study Programme Foundation Musical Theatre Performance.
+Please note, this course was previously called Independent Study Programme Foundation: Musical Theatre Pathway.

 For international students it may additionally provide a route to develop their English Language skills alongside intensive instrumental / vocal / composition training.
 Students may also wish to use the programme as a platform for access to London’s vibrant cultural life.